 If you don’t know what Kindle publishing is by now, then you must be new to the whole idea of making money online.
-Let alone the idea of making money online by writing.
+Let alone the idea of making money online by selling ebooks on Amazon.

 I say that with confidence because Kindle publishing is one of the easiest ways to start making money online for anyone with a few hours to spare and a few hundred dollars to invest.
 Because of this, Kindle publishing is one of the first streams of income most people establish online.